acudoc/udacity_repo/README.md

 <!-- TOC --><a name="branches"></a>
 ### Branches
+Can be created through
+- Issues tab
+- w/ GitHub UI
+- w/ GitHub Desktop
+- In terminal (below)

 ```python
 git branch # Lists all local branches
 git branch [branch-name] # creates new branch